 - Zevia is a zero-calorie drink and hence, it’s safe to have even if you are on ketosis.

 - Zevia uses stevia which is an FDA-approved sweetener.
 Also, stevia can help lower your blood pressure and fight diabetes.

 - Zevia contains a certain amount of antioxidants which helps you stay safe from chronic disease.
 Antioxidants also prevent inflammation of body cells.

 - Some sodas contain phosphoric acids, but the good news for Zevia lovers is, that it’s completely free of phosphoric acid.

 - As said earlier, Zevia has no nutritional benefits.

-- Many report Zevia to have bad taste.
+- Many report Zevia as having bad taste.
 But, that’s completely a personal view.

-- Tartaric acid presence in Zevia might have some short-term digestive issues.
+- Tartaric acid presence in Zevia might cause some short-term digestive issues.

 - Using Zevia in the short term is healthy but long-term side effects are unknown.
 So, use Zevia in moderation.

 Is Zevia An Intelligent Choice For Zero Calorie Drink?